 Cairns ATV quad bike tour with Global Travel Services

 This Cairns ATV quad bike tour will show you a different side of the Queensland Wet Tropics rainforest.
 This tour is suitable for the whole family.
 Children aged between 10 and 14 can ride their own bikes, while children under 10 years old are free but must ride with an adult.
 There are morning and afternoon tour options.
 Hummer rainforest tours are also available.
-Duration: 4 hours (1 hour ATV ride)
+Duration: 4 hours (1-hour ATV ride)

 Any opportunity to explore the oldest tropical rainforest on Earth is one I never take for granted.

 I am constantly ambushed by the incredible beauty and diversity of this patch of North Queensland paradise, and the ingenuity of local tourism operators in coming up with new ways to show it off.
 So the opportunity to go off-road with Global Travel Services (GTS) on their Cairns ATV quad bike tour to two places I’d never been before (despite having been literally on my doorstep my entire childhood) was one I not only couldn’t pass up, but almost trampled several small animals in my haste to take up.
-(Disclaimer: no small animals were actually harmed in my haste.)
+Disclaimer: No small animals were actually harmed in my haste.

+I’m picked up by Peter from GTS in a vehicle that looks like the family Tarago on steroids.
+It’s actually a 4WD bus and our transport for the first part of the trip.
 We head up the Kuranda range and leave the highway at the Clohesy River Road turn-off into Dinden National Park.
 The road is sealed for the first few kilometres, but then it degenerates into a rough corrugated dirt track and the fun starts!

 Peter navigates through creek crossings, mudslides and potholes and it’s so much fun I’m almost disappointed when we arrive at the Clohesy River fig tree boardwalk.
-Until I see the fig tree itself.
+That’s until I see the fig tree itself.
 It’s just a short stroll around the boardwalk under the shadow of this magnificent tree, but the interpretive signs and Peter’s impressive knowledge of the local ecology make for a very interesting botany lesson.

 After a teeth-jarring ride back to the highway, it’s on to the next destination on our itinerary — Barron Falls Estate.
 After introducing us to Perry Marshall, the estate tour guide (and family owner since 1969), Peter bids us farewell.
 Of course, it’s sad to say goodbye to Peter, he was such a… Wait!
 What’s that you say?
 ATVs?
 Let me at ’em!